ComputationalRegulatoryGenomicsICL/cageflow/README.md

 The forged package would be called `BSgenome.LatinName.custom.mySpecies`, where `LatinName` could be something like `Scerevisia` (taken from the seed file) and `mySpecies` could be something like `sacCer2`.

-2. Improve the `input_reads.sh` script, according to Damir's comments within it.
+2. Improve the `input_reads.sh` script, according to Damir's comments that he left within it (as a minimum, allow providing the input directory in the command line).

 3. Make a module to generate the input CSV within the pipeline, based on an input directory, and allow the user to provide a CSV as input as well.

+4. Try to make a module for the MULTI_INDEX process for Nextflow to be able to run it on a computational node instead of the head or Nextflow control node.

+3. Make it possible to run the pipeline by providing the GitHub repository name (and, possibly, a version name / commit hash), instead of making the user clone the repository first.

-4. Make a "metromap" schematic of the pipeline.
+5. Make a "metromap" schematic of the pipeline.
 See, for example, the metromap for [nf-core/cutandrun](https://nf-co.re/cutandrun/3.2.1).

-5. Cite in `CITATIONS.md` all the tools that we used.
+6. Cite in `CITATIONS.md` all the tools that we used.

+## Possible future features

-6. Use the iGenomes repository for obtaining reference genomes: we could obtain ready-made Bowtie2 indexes from there, instead of FASTA files (http://igenomes.illumina.com.s3-website-us-east-1.amazonaws.com/README.txt).
+1. Use the iGenomes repository for obtaining reference genomes: we could obtain ready-made Bowtie2 indexes from there, instead of FASTA files (http://igenomes.illumina.com.s3-website-us-east-1.amazonaws.com/README.txt).
 But we need to make sure that for a given reference genome we download only the Bowtie2 index and not the whole bundle of files (which also includes other indexes and a genome sequence). iGenomes, in general, may be tricky to use because the genomes there may be outdated or have other problems (see the notifications in the nf-core documentation: https://nf-co.re/docs/usage/reference_genomes), so I would not prioritise the use of iGenomes, although being able to download a ready-made Bowtie2 index would be very useful!

 ## Credits